gaming-hacker/youtube-dl/CONTRIBUTING.md

                 # TODO more properties (see youtube_dl/extractor/common.py)
             }
     ```
 5. Add an import in [`youtube_dl/extractor/extractors.py`](https://github.com/ytdl-org/youtube-dl/blob/master/youtube_dl/extractor/extractors.py).
-This makes the extractor available for use, on the condition the class ends with IE.
 6. Run `python test/test_download.py TestDownload.test_YourExtractor`.
 This *should fail* at first, but you can continually re-run it until you're done.
 If you decide to add more than one test, then rename ``_TEST`` to ``_TESTS`` and make it into a list of dictionaries.
 The tests will then be named `TestDownload.test_YourExtractor`, `TestDownload.test_YourExtractor_1`, `TestDownload.test_YourExtractor_2`, etc. Note that tests with `only_matching` key in test's dict are not counted in.
 7. Have a look at [`youtube_dl/extractor/common.py`](https://github.com/ytdl-org/youtube-dl/blob/master/youtube_dl/extractor/common.py) for possible helper methods and a [detailed description of what your extractor should and may return](https://github.com/ytdl-org/youtube-dl/blob/7f41a598b3fba1bcab2817de64a08941200aa3c8/youtube_dl/extractor/common.py#L94-L303).
 Add tests and code for as many as you want.
 8. Make sure your code follows [youtube-dl coding conventions](#youtube-dl-coding-conventions) and check the code with [flake8](https://flake8.pycqa.org/en/latest/index.html#quickstart):